LG WM3488HW 24" Washer/Dryer Combo from Amazon

 However, keep in mind that washing machines and dryers can make quite a racket when in full swing, so you might want to use solid doors and possibly some extra insulation to help keep the noise intrusion to a minimum.

 While not all laundry rooms include a sink, this is a very useful inclusion and you’ll definitely notice its absence if you go without.
 There are specially designed slimline tubs available if space is at an absolute premium, but you should also look for a tub that allows you to include a decent amount of storage space.

 Cost is a critical factor in any renovation project, and it’s no different when creating a small laundry area.
 We’ve already looked at the average cost for renovating a laundry room, but to give you an idea, a standard laundry renovation costs approximately $4,300 while a luxury upgrade will cost north of $16,000.

 Of course, the total cost will vary widely depending on the size of your space, where it is located and what you want to include.
-Our laundry renovation guide features a comprehensive rundown of all the costs involved in individual laundry features, from tiling and tapware to appliances, but remember that your laundry may have unique features that affect the price, such as custom-made cabinetry or innovative storage solutions.
+Our laundry renovation guide features a comprehensive rundown of all the costs involved in individual laundry features, from tiling to appliances, but remember that your laundry may have unique features that affect the price, such as custom-made cabinetry or innovative storage solutions.

 And if you want an all-in-one washer/dryer, expect to pay anywhere from $1,000 for a small unit to $3,000 for a top-of-the-line model.

 There’s plenty more you can do to make your small laundry area a more practical, usable space, such as:

 These types of laundry area storage ideas are an excellent way to include all the essential functions of a laundry room without taking up any more floor space than is absolutely necessary.
 Learn more about remodeling in our home renovation guide.

 Find the best all-in-one laundry appliance for your needs.